 Connect the 120 V (ac) power supply to the Power L and Power N terminals (3 and 4).
 This connection provides power to the microprocessor and display of the control.
-As well, this connection provides power to the Sys Pmp terminal (5) and to the Var Pmp terminal (7) from the Power L terminal (3).
+As well, this connection provides power to the Sys Pmp terminal (5) from the Power L terminal (3).